Australia divided: Thousands expected to protest Australia Day legacy | Malay Mail

 Prime Minister Scott Morrison’s government, which faces a general election due in May, opposes any change and has moved to shore up support for the holiday.

-Morrison has also pledged nearly A$7 million (RM20.5 million) for a replica of explorer James Cook’s HMS Endeavour, the first ship to reach the east coast of Australia in 1770.
+Morrison has also pledged nearly A$7 million (RM28.8 million)for a replica of explorer James Cook’s HMS Endeavour, the first ship to reach the east coast of Australia in 1770.

 The replica ship will circumnavigate Australia next year to mark the 250th anniversary of Captain Cook’s voyage.